avencera/speakrs/README.md

 On VoxConverse dev (216 files), speakrs CoreML achieves **7.1% DER at 529x realtime** vs pyannote's 7.2% at 24x.
 On the test set (232 files) speakrs matches pyannote at 11.1% DER while running 27x faster.
 On CUDA, speakrs matches or beats pyannote DER on all datasets at 2-7x the speed.
 See [benchmarks/](benchmarks/) for full results across 8 datasets.

+An example CLI that uses `speakrs` for diarization is [avencera/smrze](https://github.com/avencera/smrze), a local transcription and summarization tool that runs `speakrs` and assigns transcript tokens to speaker turns.

 ## Overview

 <!-- cargo-rdme start -->